sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 ---
-title: Modern standby wake sources
+title: Modern Standby wake sources
 description: This topic describes the scenarios in which the devices in this PC must be able to wake the processor.
 MS-HAID:
 - 'cstandby.connected\_standby\_wake\_sources'